Viftrup/viftrup.github.io/_posts/2022-11-22-Intercepting-HTTPS-traffic-and-redirecting-to-custom-block-page.markdown

 With that in mind we continue to look at the redirect to a block page, in case of an employee entering Facebook.com and being blocked.

 If the employee were to enter <b>http</b>://facebook.com (and not being redirected to the HTTPS version) they would be blocked, and by ex.
-Cisco Umbrella be redirected for a customised block page hosted by Cisco Umbrella, which actually has nothing to do with Facebook.com
+Cisco Umbrella be redirected for a customized block page hosted by Cisco Umbrella, which actually has nothing to do with Facebook.com
 ![HTTP example.com block page](/assets/pictures/b62f9ed-block_page_example.jpeg)
 <i>Picture shows "example.com" - this could be "facebook.com"</i>